AhmadBassaleh/ETTRPTWData/README.md

 # ETTRPTWData
-This repository serves to provide the data used in the Electric Truck and Trailer Routing Problem with Time Windows (ETTRPTW).
+This repository provides the dataset used in the Electric Truck and Trailer Routing Problem with Time Windows (ETTRPTW).

 The instances are formatted as follows: